ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 # Use a VPC/VPN gateway for secure and private on-premises access to cloud resources
 {: #vpc-site2site-vpn}

-IBM offers a number of ways to securely extend an on-premises computer network with resources in the IBM cloud.
+IBM offers a number of ways to securely extend an on-premises computer network with resources in the {{site.data.keyword.cloud_notm}}.
 This allows you to benefit from the elasticity of provisioning servers when you need them and removing them when no longer required.
 Moreover, you can easily and securely connect your on-premises capabilities to the {{site.data.keyword.cloud_notm}} services.

 This tutorial walks you through connecting an on-premises Virtual Private Network (VPN) gateway to a cloud VPN created within a VPC (a VPC/VPN gateway).
 First, you will create a new {{site.data.keyword.vpc_full}} (VPC) and the associated resources like subnets, network Access Control Lists (ACLs), Security Groups and Virtual Server Instance (VSI).
 The VPC/VPN gateway will establish an [IPsec](https://en.wikipedia.org/wiki/IPsec) site-to-site link to an on-premises VPN gateway.
 The IPsec and the [Internet Key Exchange](https://en.wikipedia.org/wiki/Internet_Key_Exchange), IKE, protocols are proven open standards for secure communication.